 What to expect from your doctor

 Your doctor is likely to ask you a number of questions.
-To save time, be ready to answer them to save time to go over topics you want to focus on.
+Be ready to answer them to save time to go over topics you want to focus on.

 - When did you first begin having suicidal thoughts?